kota203/diagramming-/README.md

 1. Install the Mermaid extension in VS Code.
 2. Write your diagram structure using Mermaid syntax.
 3. Render and view the diagrams interactively.

----

-Feel free to customize this template further to suit your needs or let me know if you need help refining specific sections!